Common Career Mistakes and How to Avoid Them

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to burnout, mistakes and internal discontent.
-As much as it is necessary to work hard to the fullest extent, committing beyond one’s capabilities will result in lower productivity and less desirable results.
+Overcommitting can lead to mistakes, burnout, and internal resentment.
+As much as it is essential to apply oneself to the fullest extent, committing beyond one’s capabilities will result in lower productivity and less desirable results.

 - Practicing Time Management Techniques